“Come, You Who are Blessed”

 They called him, “Lord.”

-As a person who desires to call Jesus my Lord, this parable is sobering.
+As a person who desires to call Jesus “my Lord,” this parable is sobering.
 For, it is not what I call myself that matters in the end.
 What matters is will my actions lead Jesus to recognize me?
-In particular, the context of this reading goes as far as to say, will the poor turn to Jesus and say; “It’s all right, Lord.
-I recognize him.”
+The context of this reading goes as far as to suggest that the poor will be our advocates in heaven.
+It is the outcast who say, “It’s all right, Lord.
+I recognize that person.”

-By many contemporary definitions, these people who are ultimately rejected might be termed “Christians.”
-After all, they called Jesus, ‘Lord’.
+By many contemporary definitions, these people—who are ultimately rejected—would be called “born again.”
+After all they call Jesus, “Lord.”
 Yet, they were cast into eternal punishment.
 Christ’s choice of words here is fascinating.
 Punishment [kolasis] means torment and affliction.
-Its root word (kolos), is used for “dwarf” and “to chastise.”
+Its root word (kolos) is used for “dwarf” and “to chastise.”
 It means to be rebuked and reduced.
 In other words; to be humiliated.

 I hear this often in prisons.
 “If only I knew I would have been caught—I wouldn’t have done it.”
 Yet, this is not repentance.
-Sure, it is feeling sorry—but it is feeling sorrow about being caught—not about wounding the fabric of God’s creation through sin.
+Sure, it is feeling sorrow, but it is feeling sorrow about being caught, not about wounding the fabric of God’s creation through sin.

-However, one does not have to go to a prison to hear a statement like that.
-One simply has to look deep enough inside for the part of me that isn’t love.
-That is the part of me that is held back from Christ; the part more comfortable with sin than with compassion.
+However, one does not have to go to a prison to hear those kinds of statements.
+One simply has to look internally for the part of us that is held back from Christ, the part more comfortable with sin than with compassion.
 That is “the Goat” instead of the sheep inside of me.

-There is a story of Martin of Tours, a Roman soldier and a Christian.
-On a frigid winter day he was approached by a beggar for “alms.”
-Martin was broke himself, but he could see the man before him shivering with no cloak.
-Martin took off his soldiers cloak, cut it in half and gave it to the man.
-That night, Martin had a dream.
-He saw the Lord standing in the midst of angels and he was wearing half of his cloak.
+There is a story of Martin of Tours, a Roman soldier and a follower of Christ.
+On a frigid winter day the Roman was approached by a beggar who was asking for alms.
+Martin could see the man before him shivering with no cloak.
+So he took off his soldiers cloak, cut it in half and gave it to the man.
+That night, Martin dreamt he saw the Lord standing in the midst of angels and he was wearing half his cloak.

 Copyright Notice